 Today the department offers BS, MS, and PhD degrees in Electrical and Electronics Engineering.

-As of January 2018, the department has graduated 2465 undergraduate, and 507 graduate students since its inception.
+As of October 2020, the department has graduated 2747 undergraduate, 547 MS and 51 PhD students since its inception.

-With its current 721 undergraduate and 437 graduate students, the Electrical and Electronics Engineering Department aims at providing a balance of theoretical excellence and practical experience.
+With its current 771 undergraduate, 196 MS and 55 PhD students, the Electrical and Electronics Engineering Department aims at providing a balance of theoretical excellence and practical experience.

 The medium of instruction is English and those students who fail the English proficiency examination study in a one-year preparatory school before they begin with the department.